International Ph.D. FAQ

 Q. Where should application materials be sent?

-A. All materials should be sent to: Kent State University, Attn: International Admissions, PO Box 5190, Kent, OH 44242.
+A. All materials should be sent to: Kent State University, Office of Global Education, Attn: International Admissions, PO Box 5190, Kent, OH 44242.

 Q. Do students need to take the TOEFL?

 A. The TOEFL is required for international students whose native language is not English.
 TOEFL scores are valid for two years.
 Students who are U.S. citizens (born here) but grew up in a foreign country must take the TOEFL.
 Students with green cards are treated as domestic students, but any transcripts from foreign countries must be evaluated by International Admissions.